The Kondratieff (aka Kondratiev “K” Wave) aka The Long Wave Cycle

 The economic long wave is a boom and bust cycle driving the global economy, first discovered by Russian economist Nikolai Kondratieff in the 1920s.
 Kondratieff was researching debt, interest rate, production and prices when he discovered the economic long wave.
-The Long Wave Dynamics approach calculates the ideal Kondratieff long wave cycle as 56 years in length, but it can run long and short in Fibonacci ratios to the ideal length in time.
+The Market Cycle Dynamics approach calculates the ideal Kondratieff long wave cycle as 56 years in length, but it can run long and short in Fibonacci ratios to the ideal length in time.

-The late renowned Harvard economist Joseph A. Schumpeter, author of the book Business Cycles; A Theoretical, Historical, and Statistical Analysis of the Capitalist Process, believed that the economic long wave is the single most important tool for economic prognostication, and therefore is the starting point for any relevant and useful financial market analysis, LWD concurs.
+The late renowned Harvard economist Joseph A. Schumpeter, author of the book Business Cycles; A Theoretical, Historical, and Statistical Analysis of the Capitalist Process, believed that the economic long wave is the single most important tool for economic prognostication, and therefore is the starting point for any relevant and useful financial market analysis, MCD concurs.
 Like Shakespeare, you likley recognize that there are powerful cyclical forces at work in human affairs.

 “There is a tide in the affairs of men.